 Important Information About Wind Damage And Your Homeowner’s Insurance Policy

-• The most important thing for you to know is that many insurance policies will cover your wind damage, should it occur to your home or other piece of insured property.
+• The most important thing for you to know is that many insurance policies will cover your wind damage, should it occur to your home, bussines or other piece of insured property.
 In most instances, the damage will occur due to a storm, which is one of the main risks to your home in general.
 Thus, your insurer should be able to cover any damage caused by excessive wind.
 So there is a good chance you are covered, but it’s not always quite that simple.

-• Know your insurance policy coverage and read the insurance policy clauses carefully.
+• Know your insurance policy coverage and read the insurance policy clauses and endorsements carefully.
 Your insurance policy might have something called the anti-concurrent causation clause in it.
 This pretty much means that if two natural disasters, such as wind and hail, occur at the same time and the property owner only has coverage for one type of disaster, the insurer will not cover your damage.

 • So, if a storm occurs in your town and you find that your roof has been completely blown off and, in addition, there was an earthquake that disrupted the foundation of your home, your insurer could refuse to cover the damages as earthquakes weren’t included in your policy.
 This can lead to a tough situation should it happen, but the possibility of two disasters occurring simultaneously is unlikely (unless you’re in a hurricane-prone area, where wind and flooding are a likely possibility).
 It’s up to you as the homeowner to decide on what insurance coverage is best for you, but it is advised to imagine all possible outcomes.

-• Your insurer will typically pay for the cheapest solution.
-If your policy states that the insurer must repair or replace the roof, for example, then they will go the route of the least expensive option.
+• Your insurer will typically pay for the cheapest possible solution.
+If your policy dictates that the insurer must repair or replace the roof, for example, then they will go the route of the least expensive option.
 The logistics of the insurance company will likely come first and this can lead to a few problems for you.

 • For example, many roof shingles discolor with age.
 If your roof becomes damaged and requires a new section, it can lead to aesthetic disturbances because the old shingles don’t match the new.
-And as great as it would be to get a completely new roof, it’s expensive and probably won’t happen, so most insurance companies will try to find the middle ground between repair and cosmetic appearance.
+And as great as it would be to get a completely new roof, it’s expensive and may not happen, so most insurance companies will try to find the middle ground between repair and cosmetic appearance.

 • You might not get wind coverage if you live in windy places.
 As mentioned, while most insurers will cover wind damage, this isn’t true if you live in particularly windy places of the United States.
 People living in the windiest cities in the U.S., right here in Texas, for instance, might need to pay extra to get wind damage coverage in their insurance policy.
 This can also be common if you live in states like Iowa, Nebraska, or Kansas.